After-Shock/Cloudbox-wiki/Basics:-Introduction.md

 # How does Cloudbox function ?

-[Plexdrive](https://github.com/dweidenfeld/plexdrive) will mount your Google Drive on to the server.
+[Rclone](https://rclone.org/) or [Plexdrive](https://github.com/dweidenfeld/plexdrive) will mount your cloud storage provider (e.g. Google Drive) on to the server.

-UnionFS will merge the mounted Google Drive folder with your server's local folder, and this will be accessible by the media server application (e.g. Plex).
+UnionFS will merge this mounted cloud storage path, with your server's local folder, and this will be accessible by the media server application (e.g. Plex).

 [Sonarr](https://sonarr.tv/) will download your favorite TV Shows.
 [Radarr](https://radarr.video/) will download favorite movies.
 Both do this by utilizing either Usenet (via [NZBGet](https://nzbget.net/)) and/or Torrents (via [ruTorrent](https://github.com/Novik/ruTorrent)).<sup name="a1">[\[1\]](#f1) </sup><sup name="a2">[\[2\]](#f2)</sup>